activepapers/activepapers-pharo/README.md

 ```
 Note that this will also install the Glamorous Toolkit, which is a rather large package.
 Installation can thus take anything from 15 to 30 minutes.

-After installation, open a GToolkit playground (from the GToolkit menu), enter `APDocumentation`, and inspect it.
-This will open the main page of the Wiki documenting the ActivePapers Pharo edition.
+After installation, there will be an "ActivePapers" entry in the world menu.
+It gives access to the package's documentation and to all the ActivePapers available in the image (initially the examples).